 The Advocate of South Carolina Small Business

-Open enrollment for the ACA Marketplace is now available until December 15.
-We are encouraging small businesses that do not offer group health insurance to help their employees enroll (91% of South Carolinians in the ACA Marketplace qualify for premium assistance).
+SCSBCC continues to encourage small businesses that do not offer group health insurance to help their employees enroll in the ACA Marketplace, in which 91% of South Carolinians qualify for premium assistance.
+Using the Federal Insurance Marketplace is a viable, affordable alternative for many small businesses to have their employees obtain health insurance instead of providing traditional group health coverage.
 We are also helping small business owners explore their options for their own health insurance because premiums have gone up dramatically for those not eligible for premium assistance.

 Medicaid Expansion (state)

-To date, 36 states and Washington, DC, have adopted the Medicaid expansion and 14 states have not adopted the expansion.
-South Carolina has 124,000 uninsured citizens that are under 100% of the federal poverty level but who do not qualify for our state’s Medicaid program.
+To date, 38 states and Washington, DC, have adopted the Medicaid expansion opportunity under the Affordable Care Act.
+South Carolina, one of the 12 states that have not expanded Medicaid, has approximately 312,000 uninsured citizens that are under 100% of the federal poverty level but who do not qualify for our state’s Medicaid program.
 These uninsured would be eligible for Medicaid if the state adopted the expansion.
 We support expanding Medicaid both because most of these uninsured work for small businesses and because the uncompensated care for these uninsured results in higher premiums for the insured.

 Small Business Jobs Crisis (state & national)

 The U.S. is at a 40-year low in small business startups.
 Since almost all net new jobs come from small businesses less than 5 years old and with 4 or fewer employees, the nation’s and South Carolina’s future economies are threatened.
 SCSBCC supports reforming the US Small Business Administration to address this new business start-up crisis.
 Under the proposed reforms, several of which are supported by SBAF, the US Small Business Administration would be given the mission mandate, authority and resources to address this economic crisis.